sodafoundation/community/events/sodacode2022/hacker_guide.md

 A. Everyone!
 Yes, everyone!
 The participation is open for everyone.
 It is also FREE.
 Anyone who wants to contribute to open source projects or wants to learn how to do so can participate.

+**Q. I already contribute to or maintain some of the projects that are participating in SODACODE2022.
+Can I still take part in the hackathon?**

+A. We encourage all community members to contribute.
+If they are active contributors or maintainers of participating project(s) they can contribute to all the other projects, except the one where they are already contributors / maintainers.
+**Note**: Participating projects' PLs,  evaluation team members and SODACODE2022 organizing team members cannot participate in the hackathon.

 **Q. I have registered for SODACODE2022 as a hacker.
 Can I attend SODA Demo Days using the same ID?**

 A. Yes.
 If you register for SODACODE2022 as a hacker then you can attend Demo Days using the same ID.